spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 ### Pricing

-The SOC Analyst path is available at HTB Academy platform and fortunately there are multiple afforable subscription models for different users.
+The SOC Analyst path is available at HTB Academy platform and fortunately there are multiple affordable subscription models for different users.
 I used their student subscription which is only $8 per months if you have a .edu email and I am using that from almost 1.5 years now.
 This will give you access to all the modules in the SOC Analyst path, the pre-requisites path and even access to all their main certifications paths (CPTS, CBBH and CDSA).

 And yes, a voucher ($210) comes with two attempts.
 To qualify for the second attempt, you need to submit a report detailing your progress.